clux/symlink/README.md

 I.e. link in all locally available dependencies + extenal globals that were requested explicitly, install the rest, then link the module itself so the modules with more inclusions can safely link the module in.

 ## Globally linked modules
-Test dependencies are often the same everywhere, and, to save querying npmjs, you could just give them the version you have installed (provided it is compatible):
+Test dependencies are often the same everywhere, and, to save querying npmjs, you could just give them the version you have installed (provided it is compatible, and installed globally):

 In the example above, every module that uses `jscoverage`, `nodeunit` or `coveralls` will get the relevant modules linked in.